exercism/java/concepts/switch-statement/introduction.md

 # Introduction

-Like an _if/else_ statement, a `switch` statement allow you to change the flow of the program by conditionally executing code.
+Like an _if/else_ statement, a `switch` statement allows you to change the flow of the program by conditionally executing code.
 The difference is that a `switch` statement can only compare the value of a primitive or string expression against pre-defined constant values.

 Some keywords are useful when using a switch statement.